Carles Pérez: Roma

 On 30 January 2020, Pérez left Barcelona for Italian side Roma, in a loan move with the obligation to purchase his rights permanently for a fee of €11 million in the summer.
 He scored his first UEFA Europa League goal in a 1–0 home victory against Gent in the Round of 32.
 He scored his first Serie A goal in a 6–1 away win against SPAL.

 Celta

 On 8 August 2022, RC Celta de Vigo announced that they had reached an agreement in principle with Roma for the loan transfer of Pérez.
 The following day, he returned to his home country after officially signing a loan deal with Celta.

 On 30 June 2023, Pérez joined Celta on a four-year permanent deal.

 Loans to Getafe and Aris Thessaloniki

 On 30 July 2024, Pérez was loaned to fellow top tier side Getafe CF for the 2024–25 campaign.
 On 10 July of the following year, he moved to Super League Greece side Aris Thessaloniki FC also in a temporary deal.

+On 1 September 2026, Pérez terminated his link with Celta.

+Girona

+On 3 September 2026, Pérez signed a one-year deal with Girona FC in the second division.